5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Intel_I225-V_Fix_(SSDT-I225V)/README.md

 ## Method 2: Adding SSDT-I225-V (obsolete)
 Use the attached SSDT to inject the correct header descriptions for the Intel I225-V into macOS Monterey and newer.

-For macOS 13, you also need to inject AppleIntel210Ethernet.kext, since it has been removed from the IONetworkingFamily.kext and you can't use the .dext version unless you flash a modded firmware.
+For macOS 13 and newer, you also need to inject `AppleIntel210Ethernet.kext` if your ethernet controller cannot utilize the newer .dext version of this driver unless you flash a modded firmware, since the .kext has been removed from the IONetworkingFamily.kext.

 :warning: Before adding this SSDT, verify the ACPI path of the I225-V is matching the one used in your `DSDT` and adjust it accordingly!
 You can use Hackintool and IO RegistryExplorer to find the correct ACPI path.